BlockstreamResearch/bip-frost-dkg/README.md

 Applications may choose to let the coordinator always create and send investigation messages, (i.e., even if not asked for by an aborting participant).
-While different aborting participants will need different investigation messages, an investigation message intended for some participant does not to be kept confidential from other participants.
+While different aborting participants will need different investigation messages, an investigation message intended for some participant does not need to be kept confidential from other participants.
 Thus, applications may additionally choose to let the coordinator send all `n` investigation messages to all `n` participants.

 ### API Documentation